ZYuge/An-externally-validated-algorithm-for-real-life-gait-recognition-using-lower-back-IMU-for-elderly/ReadME.md

 ## 2.1.
 Aim1: To train a CNN model

-There are two required code files and 1 option file for this aim.
+There are 1 main code and 2 subfunction code for this aim.
 Put all these code into the same folder, for example ./github_rwk/", so that we can call subfuntions in the main functions.

-2 required code (1 main, 1 subfunciton)
+The main code
 ```
 Model_training.py
-GaitRecognitionFunctions_general.py
 ```
-1 optional file (subfunction)
+The subfunciton code
 ```
+GaitRecognitionFunctions_general.py # required
-data_augmentation_general.py
+data_augmentation_general.py        # optional
 ```

 ### 2.1.1 Install the necessary packages